AMT-ABDULLAH/PMU-RIDE/README.md

     └── theme                       - It contains app theme and decoration classes └── widgets                     - It contains all custom widget classes
 ```
-### How to format your code?
+### How to format  code?

-- if your code is not formatted then run following command in your terminal to format code
+- if your code is not formatted then run following command to format code
   ```
   dart format .
   ```